GPT-5.2 ProBatch 2

 If you boil the symmetry-pattern story into a mechanism, it’s something like this:

-1. 1Pick a representation (program/interpreter, phase, graph, self-assembly rules).
+1. 1Pick a representation (program/interpreter, phase, graph, rules).

 2. 2Ask what must be invariant in that representation.